 Photo Series.
 A series of at least 7, but no more than 12 photos that depict a military or military-related storyline or theme, including a military operation or contingency, or participation in a military exercise or other training event.
 Coverage of the event must be preplanned and deliberate.
 Photos of a cancer victim receiving treatment over the course of the contest year are acceptable.
 Photos depicting one particular aspect of a military operation or exercise, or the entire event are also acceptable.
 Key is that the coverage was planned with a specific communication objective.
-Controlled and uncontrolled action photos are acceptable.
 A picture story is considered a photo series.